Sandy4321/ICSME-2016/README.md

 `scrapy runspider [Issue|Pull]Spider.py -a filename = ? -a url = ? -a firstpage = ? -a lastpage = ?`

+If you prefer , you can use a similar alternative to download this data in Java , available at: https://github.com/luizsusin/gitparser

 ### CONTRIBUTORS & CONTRIBUTIONS

-If you prefer , you can use a similar alternative in Java , available at: https://github.com/luizsusin/gitparser

 ## Generating charts